Leonotis leonurus

 Leonotis leonurus, also known as wild dagga and lion's ear, is a plant species in the mint family Lamiaceae.
 It is a broadleaf evergreen shrub, native to South Africa, where it is very common, with a wide altitudinal range from 5 m up to 1980 m.
-It is known for its medicinal properties.
-The main psychoactive component of Leonotis leonurus is hypothesized to be related to the presence of leonurine or labdanes; Leonotis leonurus has been confirmed to contain leonurine according to peer reviewed journal published phytochemical analysis.
-Like other plants in the mint family, it also contains marrubin.
+It is known to have medicinal and sedating properties.
+The main psychoactive component of Leonotis leonurus is hypothesized to be either leonurine or a mixture of labdane-type compounds; Leonotis leonurus has been confirmed to contain leonurine according to peer reviewed journal published phytochemical analysis.
+Like other plants in the mint family, it also contains marrubiin.
 The word "dagga" comes from Afrikaans, and derives in turn from the Khoikhoi "dachab".
-The word "dagga" has been extended to include cannabis in Afrikaans and South African English, so the use of "wild" serves to distinguish Leonotis leonurus from this.
+The word "dagga" has been extended to include the genus Cannabis in Afrikaans and South African English, so the use of "wild" serves to distinguish Leonotis from Cannabis.

 Description

 The shrub grows 2 to 3 m tall (rarely to 4 m), and 1.5 m wide, with softly woody stems.
 The leaves are medium-dark green, 5–10 cm long, and aromatic when crushed.
 The plant has hairy tubular 4–5 cm orange flowers, 3–11 together in tiered whorls (verticillasters) typical of the mint family, that encircle the square stems.
 They rise up to 0.9 m above the foliage, with flowering in summer (November to January) in some areas, but autumn to winter (April to June) in other areas.